Terms & Conditions

 In fact, the use of the Services (including the exchange service) does not result from any unsolicited contact by the Company, by any means whatsoever, with an individual customer or a specific legal entity, with a view to obtaining an agreement on their part to provide a service on digital assets.

-ARTICLE 4 - Availability of LYZI and the Services
+ARTICLE 4 – Availability of LYZI and Services

 LYZI and its Services are accessible 24 hours a day, 7 days a week, except in cases of force majeure or the occurrence of an event beyond the control or will of the Company, and subject to any breakdowns and maintenance and updating operations necessary for the proper operation of LYZI and the provision of the Services.